Commodity Exchange Price Provisions

 The 23-CEPP documents contain text changes from prior years, which are summarized in a Summary of Changes page at the top of each document.
 RMA may elect to update CEPP documents at a future date.
-These future updates will occur no later than November 30, 2020.
+These future updates will occur no later than November 30, 2022.

-For pricing methodologies referenced in the CEPP, the most current versions are posted at www.rma.usda.gov/Topics/Publications under "Price Election Methodology."
+The most current pricing methodologies are posted at www.rma.usda.gov/Topics/Publications under "Price Election Methodology."

 For more information, contact Revenue Support Team.